Tableau for Beginners: Data Visualisation Made Easy

 Below is a sample Dashboard that I would encourage you to try and make.
 You will get to test the skills you have learned so far and hopefully acquire more.
 The dataset used is the same as the one we have been working with so far :

-This article explores key data science and analytics aspects, focusing on practical tutorials for effective data visualization.
-The author highlights the significance of clear visualization techniques using tools like Tableau, emphasizing calculated fields and creating impactful dashboards.
+This article explores key data science and analytics aspects, focusing on practical tutorials for effective data visualization using Tableau.
+The author highlights the significance of data visualization techniques using tools like Tableau, emphasizing calculated fields and creating impactful dashboards.
 With a blend of Microsoft Power BI and Python, the tutorial covers visual analytics, catering to data scientists and analysts.
 The narrative delves into machine learning concepts, considering real-time data points and efficient data storytelling.
 The article hints at future explorations of advanced features while offering insights into Salesforce integration and SQL proficiency for comprehensive data analysis.

 You can also check these articles – Guide to Learn Advanced Tableau